 This method was used in trials in 2000 to treat ten children with severe combined immunodeficiency.
 David Vetter, otherwise known as the "Bubble Boy," had this condition.
 Nine children showed significant improvement, but three children later developed leukemia, which killed one child.

-Selective Estrogen Receptor Modulators, or SERMs, are examples of molecules that have been produced to bind to estrogen receptor.
-Knowing the structure of estrogen and its receptor, scientists have been able to generate other molecules that can bind estrogen receptor.
+Selective Estrogen Receptor Modulators, or SERMs, are examples of molecules that have been produced to bind to estrogen receptors.
+Knowing the structure of estrogen and its receptor, scientists have been able to generate other molecules that can bind to estrogen receptors.
 They then can select for molecules that function as estrogens or anti-estrogens.

 Earlier we discussed gene cloning.
 This technique can be used to produce large amounts of protein.
-The gene coding for a protein of interest can be cloned into an expression vector and transferred to host organism such as bacteria, insects, and so on.
+The gene coding for a protein of interest can be cloned into a cloning vector and transferred to a host organism such as bacteria.
 The vector is expressed, and boatloads of protein can be made.
 The insulin diabetics use to regulate their blood sugar is produced in this way.

-Whole animals have been created that express a gene that is often from another species.
-These are transgenic animals.
-They are also called genetically modified organisms, which we will talk more about it a bit.
+Whole animals have been created that express a gene that's often from another species.
+These are called transgenic animals.
+They're also called genetically modified organisms, which we'll talk more about in a bit.

 In order to make a transgenic organism, an egg from a species is removed and fertilized in vitro.
 The gene of interest is cloned and injected into nuclei of fertilized eggs in hopes the transgene will be integrated into the genome.
 The transgenic fertilized eggs are then implanted in a surrogate.
 The end result is a transgenic animal.